gabrielcammany/Hangman/PhaseOne/README.md

 # Phase One #

-The main objective in this phase is to interact with the user and communicate with the next phase in order to process the game logic.
+Phase one main objectives are the interaction with the user and the communication with the phase two to process the game logic.

 ![ScreenShot](images/Diagram.jpg)